|Loan and Grant Programs|| Student Consumer

 EARTH AND SPACE UNDERGRADUATE SCHOLARSHIP.
 Awards will be made to junior or senior majors in B.S. geoscience or B.S.Ed. earth and space sciences on the basis of academic achievement, financial need, and personal characteristics.
 Recipients will be chosen by vote of the faculty in the Department of Geology and Astronomy.

 ENDO PHARMACEUTICALS, INC. SCHOLARSHIP.
 This scholarship is available to students enrolled in the pharmaceutical product development program.
 Recipients will demonstrate financial need and have excelled in their studies.
 Minorities and women are encouraged to apply.

 ENGLISH FACULTY SCHOLARSHIP.
-This scholarship (approximately $500) will support a full-time, incoming freshman or transfer student majoring in English with demonstrated financial need and high academic achievement.
+This scholarship (approximately $500) will support a full-time, incoming freshman student or transfer student majoring in English with demonstrated financial need and high academic achievement.
 Application with short writing sample is required.
 Renewable for a second semester if major and 3.0 GPA are maintained.

 CELIA C. ESPLUGAS HISPANIC OR MINORITY SCHOLARSHIP.
 This scholarship supports a third- or fourth-year Hispanic student majoring in any language, with a minimum 3.0 cumulative GPA and a minimum 3.25 GPA in major.
 Contact the Department of Languages and Cultures for more information.

 FACULTY AWARD.
 A certificate presented annually to a graduating senior in the Department of Nursing who, in the opinion of the department faculty, demonstrates "outstanding ability and exceptional commitment to professional nursing."